How to Find (and Train In) Your Personal Workout Heart-Rate Zones

-To get the best results from these types of workouts, you really need to learn your specific heart-rate zones for low, moderate, and high-intensity exercise, and checking out the chart on the cardio machines at your gym *probably* isn't going to cut it—especially if you're new to the gym or have been working out hard for years already.
-Learn why, then test your skills and your rates with this 30-day cardio HIIT challenge that's guaranteed to boost your heart rate.
+To get the best results from these types of workouts, you really need to learn your specific workout heart-rate zones for low-, moderate-, and high-intensity exercise—and checking out the chart on the cardio machines at your gym *probably* isn't going to cut it, especially if you're new to the gym or have been working out hard for years already.
+Here, learn why you should train with your personal workout heart-rate zones in mind, then test your skills and your rates with this 30-day cardio HIIT challenge that's guaranteed to boost your heart rate.

-How to Find Your Zones
+How to Find Your Max Heart Rate

 You can do this on any cardio machine while wearing a heart-rate monitor.
 "For example, if you're on a treadmill, go at baseline intensity or 'really easy,' says Michael Bann, a head coach at OPEX Fitness in Scottsdale, AZ.
 "Run for one minute at that pace.
 Increase the speed by 0.5, and run for another minute.
 Continue doing the same pattern of incremental increases.
 Whenever you can't sustain that for a minute, that is your max heart rate."

 Another option for gauging your target workout heart rate is the Karvonen formula, which takes into account your resting heart rate to target specific training zones.
-"To measure your resting heart rate, measure your pulse at your wrist first thing in the morning without an alarm clock or screaming kids," he says.
+"To measure your resting heart rate, measure your pulse at your wrist first thing in the morning without an alarm clock or screaming kids," says Raffle.
 "Count the number of beats in 30 seconds and multiply by two.
 Consider retaking it on two or three mornings and averaging."
 Then, plug it into this formula using the percentage of intensity you plan to exercise at: